Locations:

 1. You sit in a chair or lie on a bed.

-2. A technician places about 23 electrodes on your scalp with glue or paste.
-The electrodes don’t cause any sensation or pain.
-They’re simply there to record your brain activity.
+2. A technician places about 23 electrodes on your scalp using glue or paste.
+These don’t cause pain.
+They only record brain activity.

-3. You relax with your eyes either open or closed.
+3. You relax with your eyes open or closed.

-4. Your technician may ask you to look at a bright light to see activity in the part of your brain that manages vision.
+4. The technician may ask you to look at a bright light to measure brain activity related to vision.

-5. They may ask you to take a series of deep breaths.
+5. They may also ask you to take a series of deep breaths.

 Advertisement